DrBAA/CBF-github-fundamentals/WHAT I HAVE LEARNT.md

  -. fork the CBF-github-fundamentals repository into my own github account -. add my own profile README.
  -. create this markdown file, adding some styling and URL links as shown within this file.
- -. star the CBF-github-fundamentals repository
- -. find repositores that I have starred
+ -. add a star to the CBF-github-fundamentals repository -. find repositores that I have starred

 ## **Areas that I am still confused about or still need to cover**

 -.
-I am still confused about [Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and will need to read and practice more on this area.
+I am still confused about issues and pull requests.
+I will need to read and practice more on this area.

--.
-I still need to do pull requests